Charles Birks & Co: History

 Charles Birks retired from active involvement in 1884; Bailey and Mowat retired in 1886, and George bought out Walter's share shortly after.

-In 1888 a major building expansion was undertaken, at a cost of £25,000, perhaps $3M in today's values.
+In 1888 a major building expansion was undertaken.
 In 1893 Charles's son Napier Kyffin Birks (1876–1953) was taken on as an office boy, then in 1900 was made a partner, then sole proprietor when Charles relinquished his share in 1908.

 In 1913 Napier Birks purchased the whole of the Rundle Street frontage from Stephens Place to Gawler Place, and rebuilt the store.
 He appointed Frank Edward Cornish (1863–1930), who had been with the firm since age 12, as general manager, and when he enlisted in the Great War in July 1915 put Cornish in charge.

 The firm was restructured as a limited liability company in late 1920, with Cornish appointed a director.
 Two new partners who bought into the company were Edmund Arnold Farr (died 1957) and William Gilbert Hayes (died 1926).
 In 1932 the company purchased the warehouse of Good, Toms & Co., increasing the total floor area to 4 acres, and increasing Charles Birks & Co.'s frontage along Stephens Place and Gawler Place.

-The business was acquired by David Jones Limited in 1954.
+The business was acquired by David Jones in 1954, but continued to operate as Birks until 1961 or 1962, when the new David Jones building was erected on the site.